 The remarkable visual capabilities of Tableau are what it is known for.
 Tableau is developed to read and handle complex data formats and computations to produce required data blending and dashboarding to present you with extremely insightful data visualizations in the form of understandable graphs and charts.
 The researchers say that visuals are more impactful on memory than numbers and words.
 Consequently, Tableau seems to have made analyzing data easier, which otherwise would very confusing through the traditional spreadsheets.

 As a BI tool, Tableau is built with support for many common data sources used in the industry.
 Tableau can establish and manage the connections with HADOOP, SAP, and DB Technologies, increasing the radius of capabilities of the software tool as a whole.
-This improves the application performance of the software, enabling it to handle all sorts of data storages.
+This improves the application performance of the software, enabling it to handle all sorts of data storage.

 As a developer or a data scientist, it is not the best practice to completely rely on a tool for every process associated with data analytics.
 Sometimes, we feel the need to write our own scripts to perform some specific tasks on the data.
-Tableau, thus, supports Python and R. You can write scripts and run it on Tableau.
+Tableau, thus, supports Python and R. You can write scripts and run them on Tableau.
 Sometimes, this will perform the initial data cleansing task, hence reducing the load on Tableau.
-However, Python is not the natively supported language on Tableau.
+However, Python is not the natively supported language in Tableau.

 There are many Tableau enthusiasts, who are constantly contributing to the Tableau community growth.
 There are immense forums that support any Tableau beginner with the blockers he or she is facing.
 Overall, their community support is commendable.

-Tableau doesn't offer for automatic refresh of the reports with the process of scheduling.
+Tableau doesn't offer the automatic refresh of the reports with the process of scheduling.
 There is no option to directly schedule in Tableau.
 Hence, always, there is a need for manual intervention when users have to update data in the back end.

 Unlike other BI tools available in the market like PowerBI, where the visuals can be imported, Tableau lacks this feature.
-Whatever the custom visuals are needed, they have to be recreated within Tableau UI manually, which sometimes becomes a double work and time-consuming.
+Whatever the custom visuals are needed, they have to be recreated within Tableau UI manually, which sometimes becomes double work and time-consuming.

 The custom formatting and limited 16 columns scaling are difficult points for Tableau users.
 Also, there is no way to implement the formatting directly to multiple fields.
 This forces the user to apply the formatting manually, which is very time-consuming.

-The Tableau's parameters are static and single-valued.
+Tableau's parameters are static and single-valued.
 Hence for any change in the data encountered, the users have to manually update the parameters.
 There is no way the parameters can be updated automatically.